Why Return to Work?

-- Keep in touch with your WCB contact person and your employer to let them know how you are feeling.
+- Keep in touch with your WCB adjudicator or case manager, and your employer to let them know how you are feeling.
 Tell your employer what kind of work you might be able to do as you recover, to help them plan for your return to work.

 - Take an active part in the return to work plan as agreed during all discussions.